Fundament-Software/scopes/doc/cpp_users.rst

-The presence of an exception modifies the return type of a function to a hidden tagged union type which returns which path the function returned on, and both the return and exception value, of which only the appropriate value has been set.
+The presence of an exception modifies the return type of a function to a hidden tagged union type which returns which path the function returned on, and both return and exception value, of which only the appropriate value has been set.

 Monomorphic means that in contrast to C++, Scopes does not allow more than one exception type per expression to be backpropagated.
-If an author wishes to support a polymorphic type, they can use `enum` to define a tagged union type which can be dispatched to the correct exception type.
+If you wish to support a polymorphic type, you can use `enum` to define a tagged union type which can be dispatched to the correct exception type.

 ABI Compliance
 --------------